ixhal/ixhal-weight/ixhal-weight/README.md

 ### Hello!
-I created this script because people was requesting it and I knew it would only take a few minutes to create.
+I created this script because people was requesting it and I knew it would only take a few minutes to create.<br>
-This script slows the player down based on the weight in their inventory.
+This script slows the player down based on the weight in their inventory.<br>

 ### Frameworks supported:
-qb-core.
-esxlegacy.
+qb-core.<br>
+esxlegacy.<br>

+### Remember to go into the config.lua file and set your framework/inventory.

 ### Inventories supported:
-Any inventory that uses qbcore to handle items.
+Any inventory that uses qbcore to handle items.<br>
-Default esx inventory or anything that supports its default items. ox-inventory. (set Inventory = 'ox-inventory') in the config.lua file.
+Default esx inventory or anything that supports its default items.<br>
+ox-inventory. (set Inventory = 'ox-inventory') in the config.lua file.<br>

 ### ENJOY